One month free — 20 contractor spots, then they're gone.

 Plumbing contractors are licensed under the Board of Plumbing.
 Master plumber and journeyman credentials follow the same pattern.

 HVAC, mechanical, and refrigeration follow trade-specific boards.
-Insurance verification confirms general liability of at least $300K and workers' comp where the contractor has employees.
+For insurance, upload a certificate showing general liability of at least $300K and workers' comp where you have employees.

-The verified_pro tier on ContractShield requires both license and insurance to be current and on file.
-Verification is renewed automatically based on expiry dates.
+The Verified Pro tier requires both license and insurance documents to be current and on file.
+Reviews renew automatically based on expiry dates, so your badge stays current without you chasing it.

 MSP service area coverage

-ContractShield's Twin Cities marketplace covers the seven-county MSP metro plus immediately adjacent submarkets:
+ContractShield's Twin Cities coverage spans the seven-county MSP metro plus immediately adjacent submarkets, so you can set your service area wherever you run jobs:

 Hennepin County: Minneapolis, Maple Grove, Plymouth, Eden Prairie, Bloomington, Edina, Minnetonka, Brooklyn Park, St. Louis Park, Hopkins, Wayzata, Golden Valley.